What if my company is not in the EU?

 Google has published an updated EU user consent policy which includes strict and prompt suspension of Google accounts due to non-compliance.

 Google started enforcing the new policy on May 11, 2022, and we see audits being carried in scale.

-Following services are subject to Google's EU user consent policy
+The following services are subject to Google's EU user consent policy:

 Google Ad Manager